henrietta-k/adapt-learning-wiki/Core-Events.md

 `view:remove` | `view` | a view is being removed
 `view:postRemove` | `view` | a view has been removed

+Parent views also have event used to manage their children.
+See [ChildView API](https://github.com/adaptlearning/adapt_framework/wiki/ChildView-API).

 ##### Page/Menu Events
 These events are all triggered by page or menu views - so you can listen to the event from a specific kind of view by changing `view:` to one of the following: